Electric backpacking and camping stove plugged into USB-C battery on tree stump

 32ᵒF (0ᵒC) Freezing

 Yes!
-However, EcoSimmer requires a continuous supply of 100 W to work and solar is often too intermittent to support this.
+However, EcoSimmer requires a continuous supply of 140 W or 100 W to work and solar is often too intermittent to support this.
 Solar however can be used to recharge batteries for a 100% fully renewable backcountry cooking solution!